binarystorm/cash2io/docs/source/Technical Manual.rst

 * Plug the power connector back in
 * Release the reset button after 2 seconds
 * The display shows FIRMWARE UPLOAD and the MAC address
-* Connect to the SATOSHKEY WiFi Network (if you are already connected, disconnect and reconnect)
+* Connect to the cash2io WiFi Network (if you are already connected, disconnect and reconnect)
 * The webbrowser will open automatically.
 Navigate to 192.168.1.1.
 * Upload the file for the new firmware
 * The switch reboots with the new firmware